c0rner/ghst/README.md

 ### 1. `client_secret` Storage & Filesystem Security
 Root profiles reference configured GitHub Apps.
 A `client_secret` is optional; it enables derived-token minting and remote revocation.
 - **Filesystem Permissions:** `profiles.toml` must be restricted to `0600` permissions (`chmod 600 ~/.config/ghst/profiles.toml`).
 - **Access Limits:** Possession of `client_secret` alone does **not** grant repository access.
-Initial user authority requires interactive GitHub Device Flow authorization; creating a scoped token also requires an existing non-scoped user token and can only narrow it.
+Initial user authority requires interactive GitHub Device Flow authorization; creating a scoped token also requires an existing non-scoped user token and can preserve or narrow, but never widen, its authority.

 ### 2. Phishing Protection & Anti-Phishing Invariants
 OAuth Device Flow uses the public `client_id`, not the `client_secret`, so anyone who knows the App identity can initiate a flow.
 The user must authorize only a code produced by a `ghst login` invocation they personally started. `ghst` provides explicit mitigations: